SergiyGolov/atml_2020_assignments/README.md

 # atml_2020_assignments

-Each folder contains a pdf explaining the assignment and a jupyter notebook containing the code and the results.
+Each folder contains a pdf describing the assignment and a jupyter notebook containing the code and the results.

 - Assignment1 implements a linear model which classifies images
 - Assignment2 implements a CNN which classifies images